Tomev/qcflow/docs/source/model/models-from-code.rst

 I accidentally included an API Key in my script.
 What do I do?
 ##############################################################

-Due to the fact that the models from code feature stores your script definition in plain text, completely visible within the MLflow UI's artifact viewer, including sensitive data such as access keys or other authorization-based secrets is a security risk.
+Due to the fact that the models from code feature stores your script definition in plain text, completely visible within the QCFlow UI's artifact viewer, including sensitive data such as access keys or other authorization-based secrets is a security risk.
 If you have accidentally left a sensitive key defined directly in your script when logging your model, it is advisable to:

-1. Delete the MLflow run that contains the leaked key.
-You can do this via the UI or through `the delete_run API <../python_api/mlflow.client.html#mlflow.client.MlflowClient.delete_run>`_.
+1. Delete the QCFlow run that contains the leaked key.
+You can do this via the UI or through `the delete_run API <../python_api/qcflow.client.html#qcflow.client.MlflowClient.delete_run>`_.
 2. Delete the artifacts associated with the run.
-You can do this via the `mlflow gc <../cli.html#mlflow-gc>`_ cli command.
+You can do this via the `qcflow gc <../cli.html#qcflow-gc>`_ cli command.
 3. Rotate your sensitive keys by generating a new key and deleting the leaked secret from the source system administration interface.
 4. Re-log the model to a new run, making sure to not set sensitive keys in your model definition script.

 Why is my model getting executed when I log it?
 ###############################################

-In order to validate that the code is executable within the python file that defines a model, MLflow will instantiate the object that is defined as a model within the ``set_model`` API.
+In order to validate that the code is executable within the python file that defines a model, QCFlow will instantiate the object that is defined as a model within the ``set_model`` API.
 If you have external calls that are made during the initialization of your model, these will be made to ensure that your code is executable prior to logging.
 If such calls require authenticated access to services, please ensure that the environment that you are logging your model from has the appropriate authentication configured so that your code can run.